Login

 For example:

-const input <- IO.ReadLine(file);
+CONST input : IO.IOString <- IO.ReadLine(file);

-if status of input = IO.Okay
+IF status OF input = IO.Okay THEN

 IO.PrintLine(content of input);